Home

 Chamberlin(s) used:

 Bruce Palmer is best known as bassist for Buffalo Springfield, although he played with his old compadre Neil Young in the early '80s, too.
-The Cycle is Complete is his only solo album, and while the influence of Hendrix's 1983 (A Merman I Should Turn To Be) is fairly evident on side-long opener Alpha Omega Apocalypse, I'm not at all certain that its spirit is anywhere to be found, probably due to Palmer (and possibly everyone else concerned's) heroic drug intake.
+The Cycle is Complete is his only solo album and, while the influence of Hendrix's 1983 (A Merman I Should Turn To Be) is fairly evident on side-long opener Alpha Omega Apocalypse, I'm not at all certain that its spirit is anywhere to be found, probably due to Palmer (and possibly everyone else concerned's) heroic drug intake.
 The country fiddle is an interesting addition to the already well-worn 'tripped-out jam' format, but, although this actually sounds strangely contemporary in a way, it's still an acid jam that's probably designed (if that isn't too strong a word) to be listened to in the same spirit in which it was made.
-The rest of the album's pretty similar, albeit shorter, with more tablas and the occasional vocal, but overall, it's pretty stoned stuff, and not that good at it, either.
+The rest of the album's pretty similar, albeit shorter, with more tablas and the occasional vocal.
+Overall, though, it's pretty stoned stuff and not that good at it, either.

 Paloalto (US)